Skip to content

 [uv_break] Represents a pause

-In actual synthesis, [laugh] will be replaced by laughter, and a pause will be added at the [uv_break] location.
+During actual synthesis, [laugh] will be replaced by laughter, and a pause will be added at [uv_break].

 The intensity of laughter and pauses can be controlled by passing prompts in the params_refine_text parameter.